Caching in Wireless Networks: Proofs

 \subsection{Proof of Lemma \ref{thm:two}}

 We wish to show that there exists $b_4(n)\geq n^{-o(1)}$ such that for any $\lambdaca$

+with $\hat{\rho}(\lambdaca)$ as defined in \eqref{eq:rhohatdef}.
+To this end, we need to argue that whenever a caching traffic matrix can be supported over the graph $G$, then there exists at least one cut in the graph that is approximately saturated.
+In other words, we need to argue that an approximate max-flow min-cut result holds for caching traffic over $G$.

 The proof of the lemma proceeds as follows.
-We will first transform the \emph{undirected} graph $G$ into an \emph{directed} graph $\tilde{G}$ such that \emph{caching} traffic can be supported over $G$ if and only if a corresponding \emph{unicast} traffic can supported over $\tilde{G}$.
-We then argue that for unicast traffic over $\tilde{G}$ an approximate max-flow min-cut result for unicast traffic holds.
-Finally, we will map this result for unicast traffic on $\tilde{G}$ back to $G$ to obtain the desired max-flow min-cut result for caching traffic over $G$.
+We first transform the \emph{undirected} graph $G$ into an \emph{directed} graph $\tilde{G}$ such that \emph{caching} traffic can be supported over $G$ if and only if a corresponding \emph{unicast} traffic can be supported over $\tilde{G}$.
+We then argue that for unicast traffic over $\tilde{G}$ an approximate max-flow min-cut result holds.
+Finally, we map this result for unicast traffic on $\tilde{G}$ back to $G$ to obtain the desired max-flow min-cut result for caching traffic over $G$.